 Video editing (or lack thereof)

-Video editing can take forever, so my philosophy here is not to edit (or to barely edit).
-YouTube has a simple online video editor that I often use (but I hear it's going away soon, sadly).
+Video editing can take forever, so my philosophy here is not to edit at all (or to barely edit).
+YouTube has a simple online video editor that I sometimes use (but I hear it's going away soon, sadly) [update in 2018: yep, it's long gone!].
 I also use Camtasia for editing.
-I don't think you need anything more fancy than Camtasia unless you want to win an Oscar.
+I don't think you need anything more fancy than Camtasia (or iMovie on Mac) unless you want to win an Oscar.

-I upload everything to YouTube, make the links public, and embed clips on my website.
-I always disable comments since I don't want to deal with them.
+I upload everything to YouTube, make the links public, extract out the audio from those videos for my podcast feed, and embed all the clips on my website.
+Finally, I always disable comments since I don't want to deal with them.
 That's all, folks!